AndreaDiazCorreia/the-bitdevs-playbook/README.md

 [![Contact](https://img.shields.io/badge/contact-builders@btrust.tech-green)](mailto:builders@btrust.tech)

 > **Status:** Initial release (v0.1.0).
 Actively in use by Btrust-supported BitDevs locations.
+>
+> As BitDevs locations grow, improve, and share new lessons, this playbook will evolve to reflect these insights and strengthen the ecosystem.

 The BitDevs Playbook by [Btrust](https://www.btrust.tech/) is a comprehensive guide for organizers, sponsors, and partners involved in growing Bitcoin-only technical communities across the Global South, starting with Africa.
 It provides a framework for starting, operating, and sustaining BitDevs locations with consistent quality, transparency, and impact.